civier/mfcsc/README.md

      OUTPUT

-         The main output of mfcsc consists of the file: mask-final.csv -                final mask indicating the connections to which mFCSC is calculated
+         The main output of mfcsc consists of the file: mask.csv -                final mask indicating the connections to which mFCSC is calculated

          As well as one connectome file for each participant: mFCSC-file1-file2-masked.csv - connectome of mFCSC values for the